awsdocs/aws-kms-developer-guide/doc_source/deleting-keys.md

 1. Select the check box next to the CMK that you want to delete\.

 1. Choose **Key actions**, **Schedule key deletion**\.

+1. Read and consider the warning, and the information about canceling the deletion during the waiting period\.
+If you decide to cancel the deletion, choose **Cancel**\.

 1. For **Waiting period \(in days\)**, enter a number of days between 7 and 30\.